OlehKakherskiy/TaxiServiceServer/README.md

 }
 ```
 **NOTES**
-* TaxiDriver can be empty or null if status is NEW.
+* taxiDriver can be empty or null if status is NEW.
 * If user is a customer, it must be the owner of the order.

 **_3. Add request_**